Household Hazardous Waste (HHW)

 Regional Facility Option

-Lac qui Parle County residents may bring Hazardous Wastes and Usable Hazardous Products year-round to our Regional Facility:
+Lac qui Parle County residents may also bring Hazardous Wastes and Usable Hazardous Products year-round, free of charge, to our Regional Facility:

 KANDIYOHI COUNTY REGIONAL